Potato-W/WTP/README.md

-# WTP Way To Promote
+# WTP - The Way To Promote

 In the first stage of the career of a software engineer, there are many things to learn.